 Note: T2 is the FNOS CAN dB attribute "NodeStartUpTime”.
 When the attribute NoteWakeUpTime is greater than 0 in the CAN dB then use the CAN dB attributes mentioned above for T1 and T2 otherwise use the SPSS values.

+Reference the FNOS CAN dB attribute “NodeStartUpTime” for T2 (ie bus wake-up from unpowered mode to Ready to Transmit).
+T1 is considered the same as T2.

 PWRMAN-SR-REQ-014470/C-EFP and Cluster transition time to Standby (TcSE ROIN-40702-2)